Changing your legal name in Madison County, AL

-If you do make your application by mail, you must mail an original identity document to SSA.
-I had to order a duplicate drivers' license ($31.25) so I had something to drive with in the meantime.
-SSA does not need to keep an original drivers' license if you visit them in person, they just need to see it once.
+You can and should do this process in person.
+If you make your application by mail, you must mail an original identity document to SSA.
+I had to order a duplicate drivers’ license ($31.25) so I had something to drive with in the meantime.
+SSA does not need to keep an original drivers’ license if you visit them in person, they just need to see it once.

 About two weeks later I received my license and court order back in the mail.
 A few days after that I received a receipt saying that I had applied for a Social Security card (this is the document you need to prove your name has been changed with SSA).
 A day after that I received another receipt (not sure why).
 About two weeks after that I received a new Social Security card in the mail.

 I brought my current license, court order, and SSA receipt.
-You will need to pay $31.25 in real cash (cards are not accepted) for a duplicate license if you're not within the renewal window.
+You will need to pay $36.25 in real cash (cards are not accepted as of October 2020) for a duplicate license if you’re not within the renewal window.